Hendrik G. Stoker

-Hendrik Gerhardus Stoker (1899–1993), born in Johannesburg, South Africa, was a leading Calvinist philosopher who taught at Potchefstroom.
-He studied there and the University of Cologne, and he completed his doctoral dissertation on "Nature and the forms of conscience" under Max Scheler.
+Hendrik Gerhardus Stoker (1899–1993) was a Calvinistic philosopher.
+He is known for creating his own philosophical system called "Philosophy of the creation-idea."
+(1933).
+Johan Heyns said in "Denkers deur die eeue" that Stoker is one of the greatest philosophers that Africa has ever produced.
+He studied at the Potchefstroom University for Christian Higher Education and the University of Cologne, and he completed his doctoral dissertation on "Nature and the forms of conscience" under Max Scheler.